 Peel the sweet potatoes, then cut them into small cubes (about 1/4 to 1/2 inch square).
 Heat a large skillet over medium flame, then add the olive oil and two cloves of minced garlic.
 Sauté the garlic for about a minute or just until it becomes fragrant.
 Add the diced sweet potato and a couple tablespoons of water.
 Sauté the sweet potato until they become soft and just begin to fall apart.
 Add another couple tablespoons of water during cooking if the skillet becomes dry before the sweet potatoes are soft.

-Meanwhile, drain and rinse the black beans.
+Meanwhile, drain and rinse the can of black beans.
 Once the sweet potatoes are soft, add the black beans to the skillet.
 Season with the cumin, and salt and pepper to taste.
 Sauté just until the beans are heated through.

 Slice the green onions and pull the cilantro leaves from the stems.
 Roughly chop the cilantro.
 Stir the sliced green onions into the skillet.
 Add the cilantro to the skillet if desired, or use it to top each taco.